gelisam/klister/commentary.md

 It initializes the expander state with an empty split expression and a single task: to expand the input.

-To expand an expression, the first step is to determine which procedure can expand it (this procedure is called the /transformer/).
+To expand an expression, the first step is to determine which procedure can expand it (this procedure is called the _transformer_).
 Then, the syntax itself is passed to the transformer, which mutates the current expander state to make progress, arranging for any necessary further tasks to be enqueued.

 Transformers are determined as follows: